soltysh/talks/2016/flock/scenario.md

 ```

 This creates a `hello` Pod running `openshift/hello-openshift` image.
 This image
-serves a simple web server on port 8080 which displays Hello Openshift.
+serves a simple web server on port 8080, which displays Hello Openshift.
+The `--restart`
+flag at the end tells the CLI to create a Pod, if omitted it'll create a DeploymentConfig
+instead, which we'll do in a minute.
+Before doing that, let's examine the created
+resource:

 ```
 $ oc get pods